arminms/planets/README.md

 # Plantes
 Just a tutorial for git.
+Nothing really special!